Mann of the West

 Mann’s Westerns were released from 1950 to 1960.
 This was the golden age of the oater.
 No era has ever produced more, or better cowboy films.
 And if Anthony Mann could shine in this decade, he must have had something extra.

-Of course, part of it was his leading men, notably James Stewart (who starred in five of the eleven) but he also had none other than Henry Fonda and Gary Cooper (gasp), not to mention solid lesser Western lights such as Glenn Ford, Robert Taylor and Victor Mature.
+Of course, part of it was his leading men, notably James Stewart (who starred in five of the eleven) but he also had none other than Henry Fonda and Gary Cooper (gasp), not to mention solid lesser Western lights such as Glenn Ford and Robert Taylor.
 These were all good, if not great Western actors.
 But it wasn’t luck.
 When Mann first came to Hollywood from Broadway, at the behest of David O Selznick, he was tasked with doing screen tests (for huge pictures like Gone with the Wind) and as a casting director.
 Then he served his time as an assistant director on B-movies for Paramount.
 He learned his trade.
 He knew what he was doing.
 And he was an artist.

 He made his name, in the late 1940s, as a director of gritty films noirs.
 He first came to notice with pictures like Desperate, T-Men and Raw Deal.
 They were low-budget B-movies which he learned how to improve, with picture composition, camera angles, lighting and pictorial story-telling, until they were far better than their budgets, screenplays or (often) cast warranted.
 And when in 1949 he moved over to that even more American of genres, the Western, he brought all those film noir techniques to bear.